GabrielContreras/nameGenerator/README.md

 # Programming Concepts Project
-Random name generator written in Java which I created in a team of 3.
+Random name generator written in Java which I created in a team of 3 during my freshman year of college.
 ### Program allows for three main options
   * Randomly generate a list of male, female, or unisex names with or without certain parameters
   * Show the entire list of names for each catagory